WaykiChain/WaykiChain/README.md

-WaykiChain - Decentralized Application & Ecosystem Enabler
+WaykiChain - Decentralized Economy Infrastructure Service Platform
 =====================================

 ## :: What is WaykiChain